The Bealey Hotel, where our story begins.

 There was nothing ordinary about Paddy Freaney's life and his funeral was no different, a horse-drawn cart carrying the casket from his home across the road to his old pub the Bealey Hotel, with the mountains he loved as a backdrop.

 The Irish-born Mr Freaney, a former SAS (Special Air Services) soldier, had climbed most of the peaks in the area, and one summer he and a companion climbed all 31 New Zealand peaks over 10,000 feet in height.
-Many mourners were outdoors enthusiasts he had encouraged or climbed with.
+Many mourners were outdoors enthusiasts he had climbed with over the years.

 But Paddy Freaney was far more than just a Moa man.
 After marrying fellow adventurer Rochelle Rafferty the pair embarked on some of the most challenging climbing expeditions here and around the world.